-While it is a known fact that phishing, BEC, and collaboration-tool based attacks are becoming more and more prevalent, it is even more interesting to see all three trends within one attack.
+While it is a known fact that phishing, business email compromise, and collaboration-tool based attacks are becoming more and more prevalent, it is even more interesting to see all three trends within one attack.
 In the attack described below, we see BEC, Spear Phishing & Collaboration Examples and how the attacker combines common impersonation techniques with the growing adoption of collaboration tools across all enterprises.

 Perception Point intercepted a Microsoft phishing attempt which was also concealed by spoofing, which is a BEC-oriented attack.
 The spoofed address and the cover email were related to Microsoft Teams, a workstream collaboration app from Microsoft.